Business

 Paleo prepared meals should demonstrate dietary claims clarity, explicitly stating "paleo-friendly," "grain-free," "legume-free," and "dairy-free" rather than using ambiguous terms like "clean eating" or "whole food."
 Since paleo definitions vary among practitioners (some include certain dairy like grass-fed butter, others exclude all nightshade vegetables), clear ingredient lists allow individuals to assess compatibility with their specific paleo approach.

 Fat content in paleo prepared meals comes from whole food sources—avocados, nuts, seeds, coconut, olive oil, and the natural fats in meat and fish—rather than added industrial oils.
-Total fat typically comprises 30-40% of calories, providing satiety and supporting absorption of fat-soluble vitamins abundant in the vegetables and meats emphasized in paleo eating.
+Total fat comprises 30-40% of calories, providing satiety and supporting absorption of fat-soluble vitamins abundant in the vegetables and meats emphasized in paleo eating.
 No added sugar certifications verify that any sweetness comes from natural sources like dates, honey (in small amounts), or fruit rather than refined sugars or artificial sweeteners.
+Be Fit Food meals contain no added sugar or artificial sweeteners, aligning perfectly with paleo principles.

 Paleo prepared meals naturally avoid many common allergens since the diet excludes gluten (wheat, barley, rye), soy, and dairy—three of the eight major allergens.
 However, paleo meals frequently incorporate tree nuts and sometimes eggs, requiring clear allergen labeling for individuals with these specific sensitivities.
 Nut-free paleo options substitute seeds (sunflower, pumpkin) or coconut for tree nuts while maintaining nutritional density.